frankland/sintez/README.md

 - [X] process sintez config to builder and server config
 - [ ] merge user config with default config
 - [X] rename builder and server methods!
+- [ ] check if port already in use for server